Ion Vinea: Simbolul years

 Born in Giurgiu, the future Ion Vinea was the son of Alexandru Iovanaki and Olimpia (née Vlahopol-Constantinidi).
-Although, in adulthood, Vinea categorically denied his Greek ethnicity, at least one of his parents was of documented Hellenic origins.
+Although, in adulthood, Vinea categorically denied his Greek ethnicity, his parents was of documented Hellenic origins.
 While a paternal grandfather was officially listed as "of Romanian nationality and origin", his wife was French—and her surname of "Chauvignac" is the origin of the pen name "Vinea".
 The poet also belonged to the upper strata, through both his paternal and maternal lineages.
-Alexandru, a nephew of Prince Cariagdi (and his protégé, after Alexandru's parents committed suicide), took an engineer's diploma from the École Centrale.
-Known to the authorities as either a "winemaker" or "unemployed", he always lived off on a country estate in Drăgănești.
+Ion's father was a nephew of Prince Cariagdi, once described by Romanian poet-journalist Mihai Eminescu as one of the country's most odious "Phanariotes".
+Virtually adopted by Cariagdi after his parents committed suicide, Alexandru took an engineer's diploma from the École Centrale.
+He did not practice: known to the authorities as either a "winemaker" or "unemployed", he always lived off on a country estate in Drăgănești.

 Olimpia, a classics teacher, was a Graeco–Ottoman immigrant, whose parents still resided in Istanbul during the 1890s.
 Accounts differ as to her more distant ethnic origins, with some claiming that she was an Aromanian, and others a Romaniote Jew.
 She was nine years younger than her husband, who, in his thirties, became seriously ill.
 According to one account, Ioan was Iovanaki's son in name only, conceived by Olimpia, a woman of outstanding beauty, with Henry C. Dundas, the British consul in Galați.
 Throughout his life, the writer was colloquially known as Englezul ("The Englishman").

 When Vinea was still an infant, the Iovanakis moved from Giurgiu to Bucharest, capital of the Romanian Kingdom, where, in 1905, they had another son, Nicolae.
 Ioan always had a conflicted relationship with Alexandru, and, according to his friend Nicolae Carandino, "was raised by his mother".
 In his childhood, he trained himself to read in both Romanian and French, also speaking good Latin and German; he much later taught himself English.
 While attending primary school at Sfânta Vineri Institute from 1902, he was neighbors and friends with musician Lily Haskil, who gave him piano lessons.
-In some accounts, he is depicted as a childhood friend of her more famous younger sister, Clara Haskil, though he only met the latter as late as 1937.
+In some accounts, he is depicted as a childhood friend of her more famous younger sister, Clara Haskil, though he only met the latter around 1937.
 Vinea himself discovered a talent for the piano, and later took private lessons alongside Haskil and Jacques G. Costin, both of whom remained his friends for life.
 Music remained a secondary pursuit throughout his life, but he was generally shy about performing in public—his most noted performance came later in life, when, while visiting violinist George Enescu, he was persuaded into accompanying Enescu on the piano.